bsijoh/waterfront/ost_python_interactive_scientific_programming/README.md

 ```

-If it dooesn't work, check what SELinux does.
+If it doesn't work, check what SELinux does.
 Or apparmor.